 When you get a revision request that looks like a complete revision of what you wrote, however, the decision may be tougher.
 Consider your relationship with the client.
 Click on their client ID, and you’ll see a list of what you’ve written for them.
 If you’ve written 10 orders for them, and this is the first time they’ve asked you for a revision, you might want to go ahead in order to preserve a solid working relationship.
 If you love the subject, you may also want to revise your work.
 When you desire to establish more Direct Order clients, it’s wise to proceed with the revision.
 Many authors have completed extensive revision requests and gone on to have great working relationships with those clients.

 On the other hand, if you are unsure of how to handle a client revision request and think your response was worded rudely, requires a total do-over, or is for a client you’ve never worked for, you’ll have to consider if you want to spend your time on it.

 As a freelance writer, you’re not required to complete any revision request.
 You can refuse the revision.
 You also have an option to resubmit it as-is.
 If you choose this route, though, the client may reject your work.
 You won’t get paid if the rejection is upheld.

 The entire revision and refusal process has already been defined by Textbroker.
 It’s even built into the terms of service.
 If the client doesn’t accept your work, it remains your property.
 If you drop the revision request, it won’t be counted against you in any way.
 It won’t affect your star rating or your ability to work with that client again in the future if you so choose.

 A revision request isn’t the end of the world.
 It doesn’t mean you’re a terrible writer or that the client is persnickety.
-In many cases, you can learn from each revision request.
+In many cases, you can learn from how to handle a client revision each request.
 Working through a revision is also a good way to foster positive communication and accept criticism of your work without getting personally offended.
-All authors get client revisions from time to time, and you’ll soon be able to take them in stride.
+All authors need to understand how to handle client revisions from time to time, and you’ll soon be able to take them in stride.